zalando-zmon/zmon-docs/docs/user/alert-definitions.rst

 .. py:function:: send_email(email*, [subject, message, repeat])
 .. py:function:: send_sms(number*, [message, repeat])
+.. py:function:: send_push([message, repeat, url, key])
 .. py:function:: send_slack([channel, message, repeat, token])
 .. py:function:: send_hipchat([room, message, color='red', repeat, token])

 If the alert has the top priority and should be handled immediately, you can specify the repeat interval for each notification.
 In this case, you will be notified periodically, according to the specified interval, while the alert persists.
 The interval is specified in seconds.

+To receive push notifications you need one of the ZMON mobile apps (configured for your deployment) and subscribe to alert ids, before you can receive notifications.

 In addition, you may use :ref:`notification-groups` to configure groups of people with associated **emails** and/or **phone numbers** and use these groups in notifications like this: